Roy Keane on the Ireland player who sang 'God Save The Queen' at Wembley

 “But if you see a player on the TV who played for Ireland, singing ‘God Save the Queen’ in a play-off final, you might just say, ‘Oh, right.
 Maybe he’s not really all that Irish’.
 Matty Holland would be an example.
 For me, Matty is as English as David Beckham.
 He played for Ireland and he obviously has the roots.

-Damien Duff, who played alongside Keane and Holland for Ireland, also spoke about an Ireland player who sang the English national anthem ahead of a game, saying he and the other players “caught him rapid.”
+Damien Duff, who played alongside Keane and Holland for Ireland, also spoke about an Ireland player who sang the English national anthem ahead of a game.
+Duff said that he and the other players “caught him rapid”.
 He wouldn’t reveal the identity of the player, but it appears to be Holland.

 “I won’t name any names, here, but I used to play with a player – for 40 or 50 caps he was with me – and I remember we all caught him rapid singing the English national anthem,” he said on RTÉ in 2018.